UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-UTK has :code:`subject/geographic` values associated with and without URIs.
+UT has :code:`subject/geographic` values associated with and without URIs.
 Like with other elements, the placement of the URIs is not consistent.
 URIs will be used when present, but strings can be used when there is no URI.

 Justification